 - Alcohol and drug detox

-- Residential treatment
+- Residential treatment /inpatient treatment

 - Partial hospitalization programs (PHP)

-- Intensive outpatient programs (IOP)
+- Intensive outpatient programs (IOP) (in-person and virtual)

 - Outpatient treatment

 Some people require the space away from triggers like parties and events and the intensive treatment experience that inpatient rehab provides.
 Others can begin their addiction recoveries with day treatment in outpatient rehab.
 Professional treatment provides behavioral therapy and addiction counseling in individual and group therapy formats.
 You’ll meet others who understand what you’re going through, and your treatment team will help you build skills to prevent relapse.

 If you’re concerned that you or a loved one’s social drinking has crossed the line into alcohol abuse and alcohol addiction, give us a call.
 Alcohol use disorders rarely get better on their own.
 Professional treatment at a recovery center can help you take back your life and stop alcohol abuse from getting worse.